Do Go On - 345 - Dame Julie Andrews

 Yeah.

-I mean, the kids have a fucking song just to go to bed.
+I mean, they have, the kids have a fucking song just to go to bed.

 Like, Jesus Christ.